truecharts/public/docs/apps/stable/youtubedl-material/notes.md

 # Installation Notes

-## By default Youtube-dl uses the following directories.
+## By default Youtube-dl uses the following directories, which are NOT persistence.
+## Everything in `/data`, `/app` and `/storage` gets WIPED on boot.

-* Audio only files by default downloads to `/app/audio/`
+* Videos with 'Audio only' checked, by default downloads to `/data/audio/`
-* Video files by default downlods to `/app/video`
+* Video files, by default downlods to `/data/video`
-* Subscriptions by default downloads to `/app/subscriptions/`
+* Subscriptions ("watched" channels or playlists) by default downloads to `/data/subscriptions/`
-* Multi-user support uses by default `/app/users/`
+* If Multi-user is enabled all downloads goes, by default to `/data/users/` ignoring the previous mentioned directories

+To easily access the above directories, add them as custom storage. eg `/audio`, `/video`, `subscriptions`, `/users`
+If you plan to use multi-user, you only need 1 directory, `/users`.
+DO NOT add custom storage in `/data`, `/app` and `/storage` it will be wiped on the next boot.
-## When adding custom storages with different paths than the above mentioned, you have to manually map them on the WebUI also.
+Then you have to manually map them on the WebUI also.
+(Top right corner > 3-Dots > Settings > Main and Downloader tabs)
-### If you don't add any custom storage, all downloads will be saved in the persistence storage, which won't be easily accessible via SMB share.